Introduction

 Click Button

-*Apology, this video is not available in Theater format
+*This video is not available in Theater format

 A breakout moment loomed on the horizon for Loren Allred when she recorded the demo for "I Choose You"